Two things you don't know about Jill

 Do the ooby dooby with all of your might

-Yell ya wriggle and ya shake, like a big rattle snake
+Well ya wriggle and ya shake, like a big rattlesnake

 Ya do the ooby dooby 'till ya think her heart'll break